 The #1 most common reaction I get from people when I tell them I use a hammock instead of a tent is “What about the bugs??”.
 Fair question.
 But the solution is simple – bug nets!

 There are 2 types of bug nets or bug socks for hammocks.
 The first kind is the modular mosquito net.
 These types of mosquito nets encase the hammock within the net, preventing pesky mosquitos and other bugs from biting you in your sleep.
-You can find mosquito nets from Kammok.
-But if you want a much cheaper DIY option, check out this link.

 The other type of bug nets are attached to the hammock.
 And I actually prefer these.
 I find the modular bug nets a bit of a hassle to set up.
 But some people dislike feeling enclosed in the attached bug net, especially if there are no bugs out.